The Space Law Review: Australia

 i Overview of the space industry

 Australia has a long and distinguished history as a spacefaring nation.
-Its origins trace back to the middle of the twentieth century when a test launch facility was established in Woomera, South Australia in 1949.2 This facility was the base for the launch of the Weapon Research Establishment Satellite (WRESAT 1) in 1967, which was the third launch of its kind to have been successfully completed by any country (following the Soviet Union and the United States).3 Australia was providing launch services to various European countries during this period through its membership of the European Launcher Development Organisation4 and was also managing a number of NASA tracking stations, which provided important orbital satellite, space-flight and deep-space tracking network services to the United States' national space agency.5 This information was central to the United States' space exploration initiatives, including the Apollo 11 expedition and the Moon landing.
-Australia's vast land mass and its relative proximity to the equator were well suited to support these early launch activities (and remain a significant advantage).
+Its origins trace back to the middle of the twentieth century when a test launch facility was established in Woomera, South Australia in 1949.2 This facility was the base for the launch of the Weapons Research Establishment Satellite (WRESAT 1) in 1967, which was the third launch of its kind to have been successfully completed by any country, following the Soviet Union and the United States (US).3 Australia was providing launch services to various European countries during this period through its membership of the European Launcher Development Organisation4 and was also managing a number of NASA tracking stations, which provided important orbital satellite, spaceflight and deep-space tracking network services to the US's national space agency.5 This information was central to the US's space exploration initiatives, including the Apollo 11 expedition and the Moon landing.
+Australia's vast landmass and its relative proximity to the equator were well suited to support these early launch activities (and remain a significant advantage).

 As well as providing operational and launch services, Australia was also involved in the global space political and regulatory sphere.
-The strength of its relationship with the United States and the United Kingdom helped it to play an important role in the development of the international legal framework for outer space.
-It joined as a foundation member of the United Nations Committee on the Peaceful Uses of Outer Space6 and was a signatory to the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (the Outer Space Treaty) when that treaty entered into force in 1967.
-It is now one of only 17 states that are signatories to all five of the United Nations (UN) space treaties (see subsection ii).7
+The strength of its relationship with the US and the United Kingdom (UK) helped it play an important role in developing the international legal framework for outer space.
+It joined as a foundation member of the United Nations (UN) Committee on the Peaceful Uses of Outer Space6 and was a signatory to the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (the Outer Space Treaty) when that treaty entered into force in 1967.
+It is now one of only 18 states that are signatories to all five of the UN space treaties (see Section I.ii).7

 Despite Australia's promising entry onto the global space stage during the mid-twentieth century, the development of its domestic space industry was hampered from the 1970s onwards because of the 'cycles of engagement and retreat from space activities' that characterised the approach of successive Australian governments.8 They failed to grasp the need for, and importance of, formulating any sort of national space policy or promoting a unified national space effort.9